 Contact the chair to learn more and get involved.

-The PRNG recognizes that chronic pain is a major cause of disability, and thus recognizes that ACRM is the best organization to advance interdisciplinary research and education.
+The PNG recognizes that chronic pain is a major cause of disability, and thus recognizes that ACRM is the best organization to advance interdisciplinary research and education.

 Abstract Development for Presentation at ACRM 2020 Conference